The only renewable energy textbook focused on the energy transition.

 Chris Nelder, Energy Futurist/Analyst/Writer/Speaker.
 Host of The Energy Transition Show.

-And yes, he would be happy to speak with you!
+And yes, the author would be happy to speak with you!
 Check out the Author Q&A

 David Murphy teaches Introduction to Environmental Studies, Energy and the Environment, as well as a number of other courses on energy and economics.